YOUSSNDR/PolySnake/Rapports/Soufiani Younousse/weakly reports/week11.md

         - stop left (the snake get in position to turn left then stop)
         - stop right (the snake get in position to turn right then stop)
         - stop (the snake stop his mouvement) mouvement that we will later reduce to four:
         - line (snake in line)
         - slither (the snake go forward)
         - slither right (the snake take a right turn)
         - slither left (the snake take a left turn)
-        - stop (the snake stop his mouvement) so i've tried this in a test program where all the case choice was made in the void loop but i have seen some issue with the slither loop in it, so i tried a new program [snakewalk-case2](https://github.com/YOUSSNDR/PolySnake/blob/15777205acda2ff8ac74c616b032026ad5cf631f/programmes/test/test%20mouvement/snakewalk-case2/snakewalk-case2.ino) here the case are directly in the slither loop but still they will be trouble in the program.
+        - stop (the snake stop his mouvement)

+    So i've tried this in a test program where all the case choice was made in the void loop but i have seen some issue with the slither loop in it, so i tried a new program [snakewalk-case2](https://github.com/YOUSSNDR/PolySnake/blob/15777205acda2ff8ac74c616b032026ad5cf631f/programmes/test/test%20mouvement/snakewalk-case2/snakewalk-case2.ino) here the case are directly in the slither loop but still they will be trouble in the program.
     I have to modify the program to be able to cut the slither fonction anywhere this would allow the stop case to work.